Aero-Unity-Bots/Aero-Unity-File-Store-Bot/README.md

 ban - ban a user (Owner only)
-unban - unban a user (Owner Only) banlist - check ban user list (Owner Only) restart - Restart the bot (Owner Only) clearcache - Clear bot cache (Owner only) fileinfo - View file information (Owner only) backupdb - Backup database (Owner only) restoredb - Restore database (Owner only) cleanup - Clean cache & temp data (Owner only) dbinfo - View database information (Owner only) filestats - View file statistics (Owner only) broadcast - Send message to all users (Owner only)
+unban - unban a user (Owner Only) banlist - check ban user list (Owner Only) fileinfo - View file information (Owner only) backupdb - Backup database (Owner only) restoredb - Restore database (Owner only) adddb - to add MongoDB urls (support 5)(Owner only) removedb - Remove MongoDB url (Owner only) dblist - check Db lits added dbstatus - check db is added and online ip - check out ip address (Owner only) mediainfo - check the files info (Owner only) filestats - View file statistics (Owner only) broadcast - Send message to all users (Owner only)
 ```